Queen (butterfly): Distribution and habitat

 The queen belongs to a family (Danaidae) that is common to both New and Old Worlds, specifically found throughout the tropics and into the temperate regions of the Americas, Asia, and Africa.
 Stray specimens are found in Europe.

 The queen is chiefly a tropical species.
 In the US, it is usually confined to the southern portion of the country.
 It can be found regularly in peninsular Florida and southern Georgia, as well as in the southern portions of Texas, New Mexico, Arizona, and California.
 Occasionally, the subspecies of the queen can be found somewhat north, in Kansas, Colorado, and Utah.
 Periodically, a stray may be found in the Midwest, such as in Missouri.
 The berenice subspecies is found largely in the Southeast and the strigosus in the Southwest.
 The queen is also found in Cuba.

 It is more common in southern Central America, with numbers beginning to rise in Mexico.
 The queen can be found as far south as Argentina.

 Although the queen does not undertake dramatic migrations like the monarch, most undertake short-distance travel at tropical latitudes in areas that have a distinct dry season.
 During those periods, the queen will fly from lowlands to high elevations.

 Throughout its distribution, the queen can be found on open land, in meadows, fields, and marshes.
 It displays a more xeric preference in Hispaniola and will fly to the edge of, but seldom penetrate, hammocks and forests.
 In the southern US, the queen prefers open woodland, fields, and desert.

 Food sources and host plants

 Larval host plants and food sources

 The queen larvae feed on Apocynaceae (milkweeds and dogbanes).
 It can survive on a number of hosts.
 Common plants include butterflyweed (Asclepias tuberosa) and bloodflower (Asclepias curassavica).
 In the West Indies, blunt-leaved milkweed (Asclepias amplexicaulis) and honey vine (Cynanchum laeve) are favored.
-The caterpillar has also been observed on Asclepias nivea, Calotropis procera, and Apocynaceae nerium.
+The caterpillar has also been observed on Asclepias nivea, Calotropis procera, Asclepias humistrata, and Apocynaceae nerium.
 Other reported host genera include Apocynum, Cynanchum (former Sarcostemma species), Gonolobus, and Stapelia.